FREQUENTLY ASKED QUESTIONS

 The studio is within easy reach of the motorway network including M40, M45, M1, M6 and M42.
 It’s about 20 mins from Stratford upon Avon or Coventry.

 There is some parking available on the wide pavement outside the studio.
-The railway station (mainline to Marylebone, London or Birmingham) is less than 10 mins walk from the studio.
-There are pubs, cafes and shops within a few minutes walk.
+The railway station (mainline to London Marylebone or Birmingham) is less than 10 mins walk from the studio.
+There are pubs and shops within a few minutes walk.

 How much does it cost?